iontodirel/matchbox_aprs/README.md

 ## License

-NinoTNC firmware and circuit copyright Nino Carrillo (https://ninotnc.com).
+Nino TNC firmware and circuit copyright Nino Carrillo (https://ninotnc.com).

 Gerber files copyright Ion Todirel.
 The gerber files can be used for non commercial purposes.
 The gerber files can be used by the Nino TNC project creators and contributors for any purpose as long as the following notice is reproduced: